Poinsettias

 Location

-Poinsettias should be placed in areas that receive bright, but not direct sunlight.
-Too much sunlight can discolour the bracts.
-Keep Poinsettias away from cold drafts such as those from windows or outside doors.
-Also take precautions to keep them away from heat sources like vents, radiators and fireplaces.
-An average temperature of 15-21 degrees Celsius in optimal.
+Poinsettias should be placed in areas that receive bright but not direct sunlight.
+Too much sunlight can discolor the bracts.
+Keep them away from cold drafts such as windows or outside doors.
+Also, avoid heat sources like vents, radiators, and fireplaces.
+An average temperature of 15-21°C is optimal.

 Watering

 Poinsettias dislike moisture extremes.
 If the soil dries out, the plant will wilt and drop its leaves.
-Keeping a gravel filled pan with water underneath the plant is a good way to increase humidity.
-Do not overwater or allow the Poinsettia to sit in water or the leaves may yellow, drop and root rot may occur.
+Keeping a gravel-filled pan with water underneath the plant helps increase humidity.
+Avoid overwatering, as it may lead to root rot.

 General Care